 “Cured” products are preserved with artificial or chemical preservatives, and “uncured” products are preserved only with naturally occurring nitrates in ingredients such as sea salt and cultured celery powder.
 All Coleman Natural products are uncured—ensuring you always cook with healthier and simpler products.

 If you see “no artificial ingredients” on a meal label, this means that no “unnatural” ingredients or colorants were added to the meat.
 Furthermore, most brands who make this claim minimally process or alter products.
 Coleman Natural always strives to keep the ingredient list as simple as possible—never adding artificial ingredients.

 By USDA standards, the claim “no antibiotics” means that animals are not fed or treated with antibiotics during their life.
 This refers to all antibiotics, including medically important antibiotics, and those that could contribute to resistance in humans.
 The meat you purchase from Coleman Natural never comes from animals that have been given antibiotics at any time in their life.

 No Added Hormones

 The claim “no added hormones” means that animals have not been given extra hormones during their life.
-Although the USDA states that added hormones are not allowed in raising hogs or poultry, growth promotants are nutrition supplements that can be added to animal feed to assist with muscle development.
-Coleman Natural promises that there are never hormones or growth promotants used in the raising of animals they source for their meat.
+Although the USDA states that added hormones are not allowed in raising poultry, growth promotants are nutritional supplements that can be added to animal feed to assist with muscle development.
+Coleman Natural promises to never add hormones or growth promotants when raising animals.

 Always do additional research into a brand’s statements to see for yourself what a claim means to them.
 Simple packaging, like that on Coleman Natural products, makes it easy to track down all of this information.
 You can read about our product claims on our website.